DigiNode-Tools/diginode-tools/README.md

 ### What do I need to run a DigiNode?

-- Build your own DigiNode with a **Raspberry Pi 4 8Gb** and an **SSD**.
+- The recommended way to setup a DigiNode is with a **Raspberry Pi 4 8Gb** single-board computer.
 See [here](/docs/suggested_hardware.md) for the parts you need.
-- Also runs on most Ubuntu or Debian based systems.
+- DigiNode Tools also runs on most Ubuntu or Debian based systems.
-- A 64-bit OS is required.
-Both ARM64 and x86_64 hardware are supported.
-See the Compatibility section below.
+- ARM64 and x86_64 hardware are both supported.
+A 64-bit OS is required.
+For more info, see the [Compatibility](#compatibility) section below.
-- Designed to operate headless - i.e. no display, keyboard or mouse is required.
+- DigiNode is designed to operate headless - i.e. no display, keyboard or mouse is required.
 Everything can be managed remotely from your main computer.

 ## About DigiNode Setup